 One method, which tries to overcome the second problem is the Partial Least Squares (PLS).
-This method, specially known in the Chemometrics literature, was proposed by Wold (1975).
-PLS became popular during the 80's and, a decade later, several papers appeared in the Statistics literature analyzing the properties of this method.
+This method, popular in the Chemometrics literature, was proposed by Wold (1975).
+PLS became popular during the 80's and, a decade later, several papers appeared in the Statistics literature, analyzing the properties of this method.
 Although popular among chemometricians, this method has never become popular among econometricians and economists.
-One recent application of this method to economic data can be found in Gibson and Pritsker (2000).
+An exception is Gibson and Prisker (2000) who applied this method to economic data.

 A different branch of literature is the Combination of Forecasts proposed by Bates and Granger (1969) - see also Granger (1989) and Deutsch, Granger and Terävirsta (1994).
 This literature deals with the problem of having multiple forecasts for the same variable.
 These authors, and others, argue that combining the different forecasts in a suitable manner leads to better predictions than the individual ones.
 Bates and Granger (1969) argued that a simple way to combine the different forecasts is to run a simple regression (OLS) to find the best combination.
-Note that if one has a big number of forecasts then simple OLS will not be appropriate.
-Chan, Stock and Watson (1999) make the argument that a suitable way to combine a big number of different forecasts is by PCR.
+Note that if one has a large number of forecasts then simple OLS will not be appropriate.
+Chan, Stock and Watson (1999) make the argument that a suitable way to combine a large number of different forecasts is by PCR.

-As an alternative to the Principal Components Regression and to the Partial Least Squares approach, we will combine the PCR with the Forecast Combination approach.
-To be more precise, we will use each explanatory variable to obtain a forecast for the dependent variable, and then combine the several forecasts using the PCR method.
+As an alternative to PCR and PLS, we will combine PCR with the forecast combination approach.
+More specifically, we will use each explanatory variable to obtain a forecast for the dependent variable, and then combine a large number of forecasts using the PCR method.
 The proposed method has two advantages: it is scale invariant, thereby dealing with the first criticism, and it takes into consideration the explanatory power of the independent variables on the dependent variable.
+There is also a third advantadge, which is left for future research, we don't need to restrict ourselves to linear models when we produce the forecasts, so this method has more modelling flexibility than PCR or PLS.

 The rest of the paper is organized as follows: section 2 sets up the basic model, and describes and relates two well-known estimation methods: PCR and PLS.
-In section 3 another method is proposed and described: Principal Components Combination (PCC).
+In section 3, a new method is proposed: PCC.
 In section 4 the different methods are applied to inflation forecasting and compared.
 Section 5 concludes.